Khalid Ranjha: Educational background

-Khalid Ranjha studied at St. Anthony's High School, Government College University, Lahore and at the University of London, where he received his PhD degree, eventually becoming a Research Fellow at the Institute of Advanced Legal Studies, University of London.
+Khalid Ranjha studied at St. Anthony's High School, Government College University, Lahore, Punjab University Law College and at the University of London, where he received his PhD degree, eventually becoming a Research Fellow at the Institute of Advanced Legal Studies, University of London.

 Political career

 He is a former senator for Punjab and was affiliated with Pakistan Muslim League (Q).
 He was also affiliated with Standing Committee on Law, Justice, Human Rights and Parliamentary Affairs.
-He also served as Law Minister in the federal cabinet of General Pervez Musharaf in 2002.
+He also served as Law Minister in the federal cabinet of General Pervez Musharraf in 2002.